analogueorm/analogue/readme.md

 ##Main Features :

 * Map SQL Database to database agnostic objects.
-* Store Entity as a 'root aggregate', saving related Entities on the fly.
+* Store Entity & Relationships in one method call.
 * Make queries using the Fluent Query Builder
 * Lazy loading of relationships via Proxy objects.
 * Eager Loading for solving the N+1 problem